 - Use keywords and add a little up-step to the language used; keep it light.

 - Use more than one sentence to elaborate on what your company is and how they are to achieve the vision it has been harboring.

 - Understand market standard and competition features while writing down the mission statement goals (this should be present in your strategic plan and within the vision statement)

-Keep a constant lookout for your mission statement goals and how the business against it.
+Keep a constant lookout for your mission statement goals and how the business is against them.
 The progress of your business will be in adhering to the mission statement goals.
-It can be used as a sort of a measurement to check on the growth of your business and organization.
+It can be used as a sort of measurement to check on the growth of your business and organization.